Access Management Regulations and Standards

 To accomplish these legislative goals regulations and standards were adopted for: spacing entrances, intersections, median openings and traffic signals; locating entrances a safe distance from intersection turning movements and from interchange ramps; providing vehicular, and where appropriate, pedestrian circulation between adjoining properties; and sharing highway entrances.

 The 2008 General Assembly directed VDOT to implement the access management regulations and standards in phases.

-Information on the functional classification of highways, a PowerPoint presentation on the regulations and standards, and a frequently asked questions reference guide are below.
+Information on the functional classification of highways and a PowerPoint presentation on the regulations and standards are below.

 - About Highway Functional Classifications (PDF, 35 KB)